Subaru-PFS/doc/services/account.rst

 * If you lost your account information, refer
   `Lost account or change password`_.
-* The contents in the services for PFS software development are open to the public (apart from a part of them in the private repositories), so they are readable without any account.
+* The contents in the services for PFS software development are open to the public (except some in the private repositories), so they are readable without any account.

 Technical team member